rh-mobb/aro-workshop-content/aro-content/ops/2-4-label-nodes.md

 ![webconsollemachineset](../assets/images/43-machinesets.png)

-Select a machine set that was not used in the previous autoscaling such as `ok0620-rq5tl-worker-westus21`
+Select a machine set that was not used in the previous autoscaling activity such as `workshop-prgbs-worker-eastus2`

 Click on the second tab **YAML**

-Click into the text editor and find `spec.template.metadata.labels` add a key:value pair for the label you want.
+Click into the text editor and find `spec.template.spec.metadata.labels` add a key:value pair for the label you want.
 In our example we can add a label `tier: frontend`.
 Click **Save**.

 ![webconsollemachineset](../assets/images/44-edit-machinesets.png)

 The already existing machines won't get this label but any new machines will.
-Rather than scale the MachineSet down to zero and back up which may disrupt your workloads you can write a quick script to label all machines that belong to the machineset
+Rather than scale the MachineSet down to zero and back up which may disrupt your workloads you can write a quick script to label all machines that belong to the machineset.

-First set a variable containing the machineset you just modified
+First set a variable containing the machineset you just modified:

 ```bash
 MACHINESET=<machineset name>
 ```

-Next label each machine in that machineset
+Next label each machine in that machineset:

 ```bash
 MACHINES=$(oc -n openshift-machine-api get machines -o name \